 FFO and AFFO are non-IFRS measures.
 It allows management and investors to evaluate the financial results of an entity without taking into consideration the impact of non-cash items and non-recurring acquisition and integrations costs on the Consolidated Statement of Income (Loss) and Comprehensive Income (Loss).
 Net income (loss) assumes that the values of our assets diminish over time through depreciation and amortization, irrespective of the value of our real estate assets in the open market.
 Other non-cash and non-recurring capital items include stock based compensation costs, deferred income tax expenses (recoveries) and acquisition and integration costs, if any.
-Acquisition and integration costs, included in our AFFO, are one time in nature to the specific assets purchased in the current period or pending.
+Acquisition and integration costs, adjusted for in our AFFO, are one time in nature to the specific assets purchased or pending.
 While the specific acquisition and integration costs may vary from period to period, given that the Corporation is planning to continue to complete acquisitions as part of its growth strategy, these costs will continue to be included as an adjustment in determining AFFO (i.e. the amount of the costs are "non-recurring" but the actual adjustment for these type of costs is "recurring").

-FFO for the three months and fiscal year ended December 31, 2017 was \$5.4 million and \$15.8 million versus \$2.3 million and \$7.3 million, respectively for the same period in 2016.
-These increases are the result of contributions from the assets purchased in fiscal 2017 and 2016 and improvements in operational results.
+FFO for the three months ended March 31, 2018 was \$5.8 million versus \$2.7 million for the same period in 2017, a 116.7% increase.
+These increases are mainly the result of contributions from the assets purchased in fiscal 2017.

-AFFO for the three months and fiscal year ended December 31, 2017 was \$6.3 million and \$21.2 million versus \$3.3 million and \$9.3 million, respectively for the same period in 2016.
+AFFO for the three months ended March 31, 2018 was \$6.3 million versus \$3.4 million for the same period in 2017, an 86.2% increase.
+These increases are mainly the result of contributions from the assets purchased in fiscal 2017.